 - Maternity leave

 Yes, your staff can make a claim for flexible working hours.
-And there are two types of requests they can make.
+There are two types of requests they can make.
 These are:

-- Non-statutory requests: One which isn’t made under the law on flexible working.
+- Non-statutory requests – a request made that is not under the law on flexible working.

-An employee can only make two statutory request in 12 months.
+An employee can only make two statutory requests in 12 months.
 If it is a non-statutory request, they can make as many requests as they wish, unless their contract states otherwise.

 To make a request, the employee must: